SimJunYou/CS2113T-TP-UG/UG.md

 ### Tasks

 Tasks are the one of the main features of ra.VI.
-Every modern student has tasks to do, and ra.VI helps you to manage your to-do list
+Every modern student has tasks to do, and ra.VI helps you to manage your to-do list.
+This section will show you all you need to know about managing your tasks with ra.VI.

 #### Adding a task: `add -t [-by]`